-Between 2009 and 2017, there have been nine non-resident offshore drilling rigs operating in New Zealand.
-The average length of stay of these rigs has been 315 days.
+Since 2018, when the exemption was last extended, there have been a total of two offshore non-resident drilling rigs, spending 313 and 226 days in the country each and 14 wells have been drilled.
 By contrast, between 2000 and 2005 (before the exemption was introduced), no rigs stayed in New Zealand waters beyond six months.
-At this early stage, we anticipate at least one rig to be operating within New Zealand waters in 2019/20.

-Twelve seismic vessels have operated in New Zealand since 2009, with an average duration of 108 days, and with one high-value survey extending through to 200 days.
+Thirteen seismic vessels have operated in New Zealand since 2009, of which one staved over 183 days.
 Before 2005, the average length of stay was around four months.
 Maintaining the exemption removes a barrier for lengthier stays (which have been fewer but are typically more lucrative).

-There have been 73 offshore wells drilled since 1 January 2009.
-Twenty of these wells have been exploratory in nature, with some hosting sub-commercial discoveries.
+There have been 80 offshore wells drilled since 1 January 2009.
+Twenty-three of these wells have been exploratory in nature, with some hosting sub-commercial discoveries.
 All of these efforts, successful or not, improve our knowledge of the Crown mineral estate, which is critical to making economic discoveries.
 A substantial discovery has the potential to significantly benefit the economy and the Government's fiscal position by way of direct economic benefits, royalties, increased tax revenue, and other indirect benefits (e.g. supporting goods and services and consumption).

 It is likely that a number of wells would not have been drilled without the tax exemption, as the application of income tax would likely have created too large a barrier (due to the high cost of mobilisation and demobilisation and the associated delays caused) for discretionary wells.
-Mobilisation and demobilisation costs can exceed \$750,000 per day and, depending on where the rig comes from, the transition time and associated cost can be significant and in the order of \$14 million.
+Mobilisation and demobilisation costs can exceed \$750,000 per day and, depending on where the rig comes from, the transition time and associated cost can be significant and in the order of \$17-35 million2.